Carvago/career-framework/score.md

 Score is a number between 0 and 4 that represents your overall progress in your career.
 It is calculated from the seniority levels you have reached in different competencies.
 The score is used to determine your job title and salary.

 To get your score, you need to evaluate your skills.
 Skills are organized into seniority leves within competencies.
-All the skills are part of [assessment template document](https://github.com/Carvago/career-framework/blob/main/assessment-template.xlsx).
+All the skills are part of [assessment template document](./assessment.md#assessment-template-documents).

 ![image](./assets/assessment-template-example.png)

 ## Competencies

 We have 4 competencies, in which you can acquire new skills and achieve new levels.
 The levels achieved in different competencies are used to determine your overall score.

-The competency model is designed primarily for engineers, but with a little bit of stretch and interpretation, it is usable for all divisions and roles within technical department.

 | Competency       | Description                                                                             |
 | ---------------- | --------------------------------------------------------------------------------------- |